broadinstitute/single_cell_classification/README.md

 * tot_reads : total reads in this cell at the SNP sites used for classification
 * num_SNPs : number of SNPs detected in this cell of the SNP sites used for classification

-run_QC outputs cell quality classifications for each cell, classifying each cell as:
+run_QC outputs a Seurat object and includes cell quality classifications for each cell (in the meta.data object), classifying each cell as:

 * normal : cells that are used for downstream analyis
 * doublet : cell is more likely a multiplet, discared for downstream analysis